nwthomas/programming-resources/tips/alumni-tips.md

 - “Coding 9-5 daily is grueling.
 Some people really enjoy it.
 But for myself personally, I was starting to burn out about 4 months in.
 The more I learned, the more I realized I'm not great at coding, and my self-confidence tanked quite a bit in the process.
 If you do find yourself in the same situation, don't worry.
 Coding has a such demanding learning curve (more so when you get into more complex stuff later on), so don't lose heart.
 A lot of people (if not most) went through a similar experience in my cohort.” - Henry Kim

-- "I self-doubt myself every second of my coding life, so it's important to look back and reflect on what I have accomplished, how far I've come, and making sure I'm comparing my present self to my past self.
-That usually gives me a confidence boost." - Eva Li

-- “This is the most a human being can learn in a six month period.
-It will feel like failing if you're doing it right.
-Labs may be the first time you will feel genuinely competent at this.” - William Pelton

 - "Anytime you have doubts about your ability, think about where you were on Day 0 of Lambda School compared to where you are now.
 Do you know more now than you did on Day 0?
 Great!
 It's been a successful venture.
 Don't let a hard topic get you discouraged.
 You know more than you did yesterday, so keep going." - Christina Kopecky

+- "I self-doubt myself every second of my coding life, so it's important to look back and reflect on what I have accomplished, how far I've come, and making sure I'm comparing my present self to my past self.
+That usually gives me a confidence boost." - Eva Li

+- “This is the most a human being can learn in a six month period.
+It will feel like failing if you're doing it right.
+Labs may be the first time you will feel genuinely competent at this.” - William Pelton

+- "You WILL be doubting yourself at every step of the program, especially during the React portion.
+You might think everyone else knows what they're doing, and you're the only one who is struggling.
+You may be right, but you're probably wrong.
+Nevertheless, remember there's a guy called Ben Tsao who is struggling with you." - Ben Tsao

 ### Taking Notes